MicrosoftDocs/power-pages-docs/power-pages-docs/capabilities.md

 - **Dataverse** enables users to securely store and manage data that's used by business applications and your Power Pages sites.
 Use model-driven app constructs like forms, views, charts, and dashboards to easily surface Dataverse data.

 - **Power Apps** enables anyone to create no-code/low-code custom mobile and web apps to share and collect data and streamline business processes.
-Using Power Apps to create an app that uses SharePoint to store content is a popular way to quickly build basic intranet sites, whereas Power Pages is ideal for websites focused on external audiences that require more secure access to your business information.
+Using Power Apps to create an app that uses SharePoint to store content is a popular way to quickly build basic intranet sites.
+Power Pages is ideal for websites focused on external audiences that require more secure access to your business information.

 - **Power Automate** simplifies the creation of automated workflows.
 With Power Pages, use Power Automate for plug-ins, workflows, automated cloud flows, or to extend business logic and interact with data and events coming and going in and out of Dataverse.